Prospective Student FAQs

-The Nursing Department requires applicants to earn an overall grade point average (GPA) of 3.0 on all college coursework.
+The School of Nursing requires applicants to earn an overall grade point average (GPA) of 3.0 on all college coursework.
 For admission specific attention will be paid to our 8 Pre-Nursing prerequisite courses: 1) English Reading and Composition, 2) Speech/Oral Communications, 3) Critical Thinking, 4) Mathematics, 5) General Chemistry, 6) Microbiology, 7) Human Anatomy, and 8) Human Physiology.
 All of these are lower division, CSU transferable General Education (G.E.) classes that may be taken at either community colleges or universities.
 All 4 science classes must have a lab component.
 All 8 courses must be completed prior to beginning the nursing major.
 Go to www.assist.org to check for equivalent courses at other colleges.
 For local area community colleges please view our equivalency chart.

 2. Is there a minimum GPA I must earn in order to get in?

 The minimum GPA required on our 8 Pre-Nursing prerequisite classes is 3.0, however in order to be competitive recent successful applicants have earned a 3.65 or better.
 Students are no longer allowed to repeat a course to improve their GPA if they received a "C" or better.
 Additionally, students must have an overall GPA of 3.0.
 For more detailed information, see the pre-nursing checklist of essential information.